siderolabs/talos/website/content/v1.5/kubernetes-guides/network/deploying-cilium.md

     --set=cgroup.hostRoot=/sys/fs/cgroup
 ```

-Or if you want to deploy Cilium in strict mode without kube-proxy, also set some extra paramaters:
+Or if you want to deploy Cilium without kube-proxy, also set some extra paramaters:

 ```bash
 helm install \